Skip to Content

 None

-Emphasizes skills, tools, and methods related to unit testing and interface integration.
+Emphasizes skills, tools and methods related to software testing such as unit testing and designing interfaces for testing.
 Moving from unit testing to system testing is an important component of the course.
-Fault tolerances, validation testing, testing differences based on industry needs, safety/security, issues, and global collaboration issues will be examined.
+Students will practice test-driven design methodology by developing unit tests in Java.

 Prerequisite(s):